Detection and Response

 Choosing an IR vendor

-After establishing a thorough incident response playbook/plan, organizations can choose the right fit, instead of plugging in a team and hoping their capabilities mesh with your needs.
+After establishing a thorough incident response playbook/plan, organisations can choose the right fit, instead of plugging in a team and hoping their capabilities mesh with your needs.
 More general considerations include:

 Know the bottom line